 Car Battery – For GM and Others

 Vehicle batteries come in many different sizes and shapes.
-The two different ones I’ll be talking about today are the Top Mount and the Side Mount battery.
+The two different ones I’ll be talking about today are the Top Mount and the Side Mount battery and also the DUAL Mount batteries.
 (There are also Gel batteries like Optima and Deep Cycle batteries for Diesel.)

 The battery is determined by the Year, Make, Model and Engine size of a vehicle (4 cylinder, 6 cylinder, or 8 cylinder are the most common sizes).
 Most people go into an auto parts store to find a battery.
 The counter person can help you look up the battery for your vehicle on the computer.
 They can even test your battery (if the store has the free battery service).